Envoy49/go-spotify-cli/README.md

 ### 🪟 `Windows`

+## Deployment Challenges
 Multiple attempts to deploy this application to Winget and Chocolatey have failed in the pipelines of both package managers.
 Another issue identified during testing is that Windows Defender treats this program as a potential threat, thereby blocking its installation.
 One solution is to sign the executable binary with a digital certificate, which will assure Windows Defender that the program is safe.
 Currently, these issues are acting as blockers to providing the Go Spotify CLI for Windows users.
 While work is in progress to resolve these blockers, Windows users can download the codebase and build the binary file themselves.

-Building and Using Go Spotify CLI on Windows
+### Building and Using Go Spotify CLI on Windows

-1. Clone the Repository
+### 1. Clone the Repository
+Use Git to clone the repository to your local machine.

+### 2. Build the Executable
+- Navigate to the `\cmd\gsc` folder.
-2. Navigate to the \cmd\gsc folder and run build command `go build -o go-spotify-cli.exe`
+- Run the build command: `go build -o go-spotify-cli.exe`.

-3. Adding to Path for Easy Access
+### 3. Adding to Path for Easy Access

-Find where go-spotify-cli.exe is located in your file system.
-It should be in the directory where you cloned and built the repository.
+- Locate the `go-spotify-cli.exe` file in the directory where you cloned and built the repository.

-Add to System Path
+- Add it to your system's Path:

-Right-click on 'This PC' or 'My Computer' on your desktop or in File Explorer, and select 'Properties'.
+   - Right-click on 'This PC' or 'My Computer' → 'Properties'.
-Click on 'Advanced system settings'.
+   - Click 'Advanced system settings'.
-In the System Properties window, click on the 'Environment Variables...' button.
+   - In the System Properties window, select 'Environment Variables...'.
-In the Environment Variables window, under 'System variables', find and select the 'Path' variable, then click 'Edit...'.
+   - Under 'System variables', find and select 'Path', then click 'Edit...'.
-In the Edit Environment Variable window, click 'New' and paste the full path to the directory containing go-spotify-cli.exe.
+   - Click 'New' and paste the full path to the directory containing `go-spotify-cli.exe`.
-Click 'OK' on all windows to close them.
+   - Click 'OK' on all windows to apply the changes.

-Using Go Spotify CLI
+### 4. Using Go Spotify CLI
-Now, you can open Command Prompt or PowerShell and type go-spotify-cli followed by the desired commands to use the tool.
+- Open a new Command Prompt or PowerShell.
+- Type `go-spotify-cli` followed by your desired commands to use the tool.

 ---